Kibbutz Ha-Dati Movement (1929-1948)

 The religious kibbutz movement discussed the postponement of marriage while stressing the fact that religious society at all times requires marriage.
 As a result, the members did not decide unanimously in favor of postponing marriage, though they also did not entirely rule out this possibility.
 Some kibbutzim postponed marriage until they arrived at the site at which they were to settle.
 The fact that there was no universal decision on the matter but that at the same time an implicit agreement was reached to postpone marriage until the kibbutz was established, set the religious kibbutz movement apart.

 A close look at marriage statistics in the religious kibbutz movement shows that despite the fact that this religious population was composed mainly of young people over eighteen years of age, the percentage of married couples in the 1930s and 1940s was relatively small.
 The postponement of marriage is also evident in the age of women members at the time they married.
-In 1946, sixty percent of the women members on religious kibbutzim were married, and most were over twenty-five.
-A quarter of these had married before the age of twenty-five.
-Of the forty percent who were single, most were under twenty-five.
+In 1946, 60 percent of the women members on religious kibbutzim were married, and most were over 25.
+A quarter of these had married before the age of 25.
+Of the 40 percent who were single, most were under 25.
 We can see a tendency toward a relatively higher marriage age than might be expected in a religious society; this was due not only to the prevailing view that building the country came before marriage, but also to living conditions and concentration on establishing the kibbutz.
 Marriage ceremonies were traditional, but also expressed the new lives of the religious pioneers in Erez Israel, which combined collective pioneering with tradition.